mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/prerequisites/index.md

   - Name of a Virtual Network that has DHCP enabled for both air-gapped and non air-gapped environments

   - Resource Pools - at least one resource pool needed, with every host in the pool having access to shared storage, such as VSAN

+    - Each host in the resource pool needs access to shared storage, such as NFS or VSAN, to make use of MachineDeployments and high-availability control planes.

 The next step is: